Difference Between Qualcomm Snapdragon and Exynos

 In December 2007, Qualcomm announced the Snapdragon QSD8250.
 It featured the latest mobile phone CPU with a clock speed of 1 GHz.

-Qualcomm’s “Krait” control purposes were introduced in the second iteration of Snapdragon Operating systems in 2011, permitting each CPU block to alter its frequency dependent on the demands of the system.
+Qualcomm’s “Krait” control purposes were introduced in the second iteration of Snapdragon Operating systems in 2011, permitting each CPU block to alter its frequency depending on the system’s demands.

 Qualcomm debuted the Snapdragon 800 range at the 2013 Mobile World Congress, renaming previous versions such as the 200, 400, and 600 sequences.

-The QSD8250 CPU was Snapdragon’s inaugural offering that was widely accessible to the general public.
+The QSD8250 CPU was Snapdragon’s inaugural offering widely accessible to the general public.
 In November of 2007, the microprocessor was launched.
 The initial 1GHz CPU for cellular telephones was also featured.

-Snapdragon debuted the latest Snapdragon 800 sequence at CES 2013, which currently handles the majority of today’s gadgets.
+Snapdragon debuted the latest Snapdragon 800 sequence at CES 2013, which handles most of today’s gadgets.

-Since then, numerous CPUs in the Snapdragon 800 range have been released, the best prominent of which are the Snapdragon 835 and 845, which operate today’s political premium smartphones.
+Since then, numerous CPUs in the Snapdragon 800 range have been released, the most prominent of which is the Snapdragon 835 and 845, which operate today’s political premium smartphones.

 What is Exynos?